monyroth07/monyroth07.github.io/about_me.md

 I am interested in optimization, computer vision, machine learning, deep learning and IoT (Internet of Things).

-Currently, I am working on my self-portfolio and conducting research in Artificial Intelligence (AI) and Machine Learning (ML).
+Currently, I am currently a Data Science portfolio and conducting research in Artificial Intelligence (AI) and Machine Learning (ML).
 I graduated from in __Institute of Technology of Cambodia__.
 The manuscript of my engineering research can be found [here](https://monyroth07.github.io/assets/Keo_vonmonyroth_thesis.pdf)